natura-cosmeticos/natds-js/CONTRIBUTING.md

 ## Publish new storybook instance

 We use [Netlify](https://www.netlify.com/) to create new storybook instances, generated after creating a milestone (alpha versions).
 Get access with an administrator and follow [instructions](./DEPLOY_NETLIFY.md)

+## Starting a new milestone

+Checkout to the master branch and create a new branch with the following naming:
+- vM.m.p
+  - v &rarr; letter v for version;
+  - M.m.p &rarr; Version number of the milestone following [SemVer](https://semver.org/);

+From the new branch, create another one with the same name, but with `-docs` sufix.

+Example: `v0.5.0` and `v0.5.0-docs`

+After that, follow the guide on [DEPLOY_NETLIFY.md](./DEPLOY_NETLIFY.md) and make the instance build with the docs branch.